JohnathanGamal/Expense-Tracker-App/README.md

-Project Description: A simple Expense tracking software to manage your financials adding incomes and expenses , categorizing them and generating a report and balance.
+Project Description: A simple Expense tracking software to manage your financials including features like:
+-Adding transactions either incomes or expenses
+- including each transaction to a category that can have a limited budget allocated to it.
+- Add custom categories and setting their name, Icon and budget.
+- producing a report that has all past transactions and their categories.

 How to run the project:
 either